 Heather and I had a deep-fried, breadcrumb-coated squash that was quite good, firm and not greasy.
 While Heather said the field peas were not exceptional, they were good.
 The mac and cheese was also good, according to Camden.
-Heather enjoyed the green beans, but wondered why she didn’t sense any smoked pork meat in it.
+Heather enjoyed the green beans but wondered why she didn’t sense any smoked pork meat in it.

 The hash was different from any hash we have seen so far.
 It was a pale color, almost like a white gravy in color.
 Also, the texture was different in that most of the hash we’ve had has had finely ground meats, in a way similar in texture to good stone ground grits (though not as generally as thick).
 In these, I could see fine strings of pulled pork in the gravy-like sauce.
 It was ok, but we tend to prefer the tomato-based hashes we have tried.
 Neither of us had seconds.

 Overall, our meal was good.
 I guess we just don’t care for the mustard-based BBQ sauce that was too “mustardy” for us.
-“You know, he’s cooking a good product,” I commented afterwards.
+“You know, he’s cooking a good product,” I commented afterward.
 I really just wish we could have tried the pork without the sauce being added ahead of time.